TheresaLui/SelfHelpContent_v2/articles/microsoft.resourcegraph/resourcegraph-generalguidance.md

 This support request will be filed for "Azure Resource Graph" (ARG) service.
 Azure Resource Graph is exposed in

-* Azure Portal Search and "All Resources" view, and also powers "Resource Graph Explorer",
+* Azure Portal Search, "All Resources" view, and "Resource Graph Explorer".
-* Azure CLI as "az graph query",
+* Azure CLI with the following command "az graph query",
-* Powershell as "Search-AzGraph -Query",
+* Azure Powershell with the following command "Search-AzGraph -Query",
-* Open API under Azure resource provider "Microsoft.ResourceGraph".
+* API under Azure resource provider "Microsoft.ResourceGraph".

 ## **Recommended Documents**

 * [What is Azure Resource Graph?](https://docs.microsoft.com/azure/governance/resource-graph/overview)
 * [Explore your Azure resource with Resource Graph.](https://docs.microsoft.com/azure/governance/resource-graph/concepts/explore-resources)
+* For the list of supported resource types, look for a Yes in this [table](https://docs.microsoft.com/azure/azure-resource-manager/complete-mode-deletion).
 * If this is a new feature request, please submit your request [here](https://feedback.azure.com/forums/915958-azure-governance?category_id=345061).
-* For a list of supported resource types, look for a Yes in this [table](https://docs.microsoft.com/azure/azure-resource-manager/complete-mode-deletion).

 If the above information does not resolve the issue you are facing, then proceed to file the support request.